Ratatoskr589/All-Things-Mazzy/AllThingsMazzy/Megamod-readme.txt

 Part 5: "Soundset for Clara NPC" (Optional)
       This will install a basic soundset for the Clara NPC, including selection sounds, action sounds, and some other comments.
 It does not add voiced dialogue to her other talks.
 The voiced lines also do not match the text that will appear for Clara when you have subtitles turned on.
-This is not a bug.
+This is intentional and not a bug.

 ---------------------------------------------------------------------------------------------------------------------------------------

 Additional Notes:
 1) You will probably get the most out of this mod if you recruit Mazzy as soon as possible.
 That said, it is literally impossible to see the entire mod in one play-through since many conversations are mutually exclusive and the dialogue will change based on your companions.
 We built AllThingsMazzy with replayability in mind so we recommend leaving it installed whether you want to romance her or not.
-Also, we tend to write our evil characters as EVIL and Faerun often isn't nice.
+Also, we tend to write our evil characters as EVIL and our Faerun often isn't nice.
 Please keep that in mind.

 2)  A couple notes about the friendship/romance:
 	First of all, while some talks will trigger at specific points, this friendship/romance is primarily nonlinear.
 You can choose what you talk about and as long as you're not a total asshole or super evil, Mazzy will be your friend.
 You cannot break the friendship otherwise, though you can ask her to stop talking to you, and her tolerance for jokes will increase over time.
 There is a sense of humor beneath that stern exterior.
 If you break the friendship by accident, you will have one chance to get it back.